 94% of those helped into housing have remained in permanent housing for more than six months.

 Supportive Services for Veteran Families (SSVF) assisted 505 veterans in 2014.
-Since the program began in late 2012, has helped more 1,500 low-income veterans and their families find or retain housing and obtain support services to better their lives.
+Since the program began in late 2012, it has helped more 1,500 low-income veterans and their families find or retain housing and obtain support services to better their lives.

 92% of the Piquette veterans report they are “significantly better off” since they moved in; Half have participated in a job readiness program.